Online activation process

 • RegCrypt::CheckActivation: Core validation function

-Additional Patch
+Additional patch

 I didn’t like the Incorrect registration code. even if the random code was working so I changed :